Khapra/xtension-bot/README.md

 - Browse official plugins:
   https://github.com/Khapra/xtension-bot/tree/main/plugins
-- Download only the ones you want.
 - Place `.py` files in your `plugins` directory (mapped to `/app/plugins` in Docker).
-- **No plugins are ever automatically installed.**
 - Remove a `.py` file to instantly disable that plugin.

 ---